funkygao/fae/README.md

 ### TODO

+*   [ ] use jumbo frame to increase MTU 1500 -> 9000 to increase tcp throughput
 *   [ ] Context has too many strings, discard some of them
 *   [ ] database/sql QueryRow for AR::get
 *   [ ] go vet